1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Before borrowing from a 401(k), explore other loan options.
 College tuition, for instance, can be covered with student loans and PLUS loans for parents.
 Major home repairs can be financed with a home equity line of credit.

-My parents are in their mid-80s and have been living in the same house for decades.
-In recent years they have started getting rid of all the bric-a-brac they've accumulated.
-Their goal is either to sell and move into a retirement community or, at the least, make it easier for my brother and I down the road when we inherit the home.
+My parents are in their late-80s, early 90s and have been living in the same house for decades.
+In recent years they have started getting rid of a lot of the bric-a-brac they've accumulated.
+Their goal is to make it easier for my brother and I down the road when we inherit the home.

 There hasn't been much junk among the items they've parted with save for the wall clock they gave me and swore it worked (it doesn't).
 But there were also items my father wisely ran past his lawyer before dumping: Bookkeeping records from the business he owned for years.
 He was cleared.

 Still, that's fair warning: Be careful about what you throw out in haste.
 Sentimental value aside, certain professionals including doctors, dentists, lawyers and accountants can be required by law to retain records for years after retirement.
 As for tax records, the IRS generally has three years to initiate an audit, but you might want to hold on to certain records including your actual returns indefinitely.
 Same goes for records related to the purchase and capital improvement of your home; purchases of stocks and funds in taxable investment accounts; and contributions to retirement accounts (in particular nondeductible IRA contributions reported on IRS Form 8606).
 All can be used to determine the correct tax basis on assets to avoid paying more in taxes than you owe.